Colombo, Sri Lanka

 Cinnamon Gardens is the green and elegant heart of Colombo, full of tree lined avenues, embassies, historic villas and a few modern apartment blocks hidden behind high walls.
 The pace here is slower than along the coast, and you notice more joggers, dog walkers and families using the nearby parks and the National Museum grounds.
 Streets are generally calmer and more pleasant to walk, with far less honking than on Galle Road, and there is a growing selection of design focused cafes, brunch spots and small restaurants that cater to both expats and well off locals.
 Rents and house prices are higher than the city average, but in return you get better perceived safety, more greenery, less noise at night and an atmosphere that many long term nomads and remote professionals find easier to live in for several months at a time.

-$$$ Premiumgreen and elegant neighbourhoodmany embassies and international schoolsclose to the National Museum and parkscalmer streets than coastal areas
+green and elegant neighbourhoodmany embassies and international schoolsclose to the National Museum and parks+7

 Dehiwala / Mount Lavinia